WISPO-POP/PowerPlots.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://wispo-pop.github.io/PowerPlots.jl/stable/)

 Tools for the analysis and visualization of PowerModels data and results.

-BETA / IN ACTIVE DEVELOPMENT: Features will change quickly and without warning
+***BETA / IN ACTIVE DEVELOPMENT**: Features will change quickly and without warning*

 ## Installation
-`PowerPlots` is a registered julia package and can be added with the following command.
+`PowerPlots.jl` is a registered julia package and can be added with the following command.

 ```julia
 Pkg> add PowerPlots